JORGEBAYUELO/JORGEBAYUELO/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jorge Bayuelo
 =====================================================================================================================================

-Cloud DevOps Engineer & System Admin
+Cloud DevOps Engineer
 ------------------------------------

-My journey into DevOps started with a strong technical foundation in 3D artistry and system administration, where I mastered troubleshooting, scripting, and infrastructure management.
-Over time, I transitioned into the DevOps field, combining my passion for automation, cloud technologies, and system optimization to streamline workflows and enhance operational efficiency.

-One of my recent DevOps accomplishments was deploying a secure and scalable AWS infrastructure using Terraform.
-I successfully automated AWS resource provisioning, resolved S3 bucket versioning and security group configuration issues, and optimized EC2 instance connectivity.
-This project reinforced my expertise in Infrastructure as Code (IaC), AWS security best practices, and cloud automation.

-As part of my continuous learning, I have been preparing for the CompTIA Network+ certification, diving deep into networking fundamentals, security, and troubleshooting.
-This has strengthened my ability to design and maintain reliable network architectures, ensuring seamless connectivity for cloud-based environments.

-I’m passionate about bridging the gap between development and operations by ensuring reliable, automated, and secure deployments.
-Whether it’s designing highly available AWS architectures, troubleshooting Linux-based systems, or optimizing CI/CD pipelines, I thrive on solving challenging infrastructure problems that others may struggle with.

-What sets me apart is my ability to troubleshoot across multiple environments, from Linux servers to cloud-based deployments.
-My expertise in AWS, Terraform, Bash scripting, and system administration allows me to deliver scalable, efficient, and resilient infrastructures.

-As I continue refining my DevOps toolkit, I look forward to leveraging my skills to automate, optimize, and innovate within cloud environments, making technology work smarter, not harder.

-If you share a passion for cloud computing, automation, or DevOps, let’s connect!🚀
+I’m a DevOps Engineer with 4+ years of experience building scalable cloud infrastructures, automating deployments, and streamlining CI/CD workflows.
+My expertise spans AWS, Terraform, Kubernetes, Linux systems, and Bash scripting, with a strong focus on automation, reliability, and security.

+I’ve designed and deployed secure, production-ready AWS environments using Infrastructure as Code, optimized EC2 networking and S3 configurations, and implemented CI/CD pipelines that reduce deployment friction while increasing stability.
+I thrive on troubleshooting complex infrastructure challenges and ensuring seamless collaboration between development and operations.

+What sets me apart is a strong foundation in system administration and hands-on problem solving across Linux servers, cloud platforms, and containerized environments.
+I’m passionate about building resilient systems that scale efficiently, reduce manual effort, and align with best practices.

 * 🌍  I'm based in Dallas, TX
 * 🖥️  See my portfolio at [Website](https://jorgebayuelo.com/)
-* ✉️  You can contact me at [jorge3design@gmail.com](mailto:jorge3design@gmail.com)
+* ✉️  You can contact me at [jlbayuelo@gmail.com](mailto:jlbayuelo@gmail.com)
-* 🚀  I'm currently working on [ActiveDirectoryHomeLab](https://github.com/JORGEBAYUELO/ActiveDirectoryHomeLab/blob/main/README.md#vmware-setup)
-* 🧠  I'm currently preparing for my CompTIA Network+ Certification
+* 🧠  I'm currently preparing for my CompTIA Network+ & Security+ Certifications
 * 🐧  I'm a Linux Enthusiast
 * ☕  I'm a Coffee Lover